DMVis/DMVis/documentation/components/DynamicAxis.md

 # DynamicAxis

-The DynamicAxis component is a component used for rendering any number of axes, depending on the given dataset.
+DynamicAxis is a component used for rendering any number of axes, depending on the given dataset.
 By default, it will generate an axis per column in the dataset.
 This means that for a column with numerical data, a numerical axis is generated, and for a column with text data, a text axis is generated.
 DynamicAxis can generate axes in different orientations.
 Axes themselves can be both vertical and horizontal, and